LAStools/LAStools/bin/lasgrid_README.txt

   or LAZ files sometimes store as "Extra Bytes" can be gridded with '-attribute 0' or '-attribute 1' or '-attribute 2' ...

+  Sometimes vendors will cut off clouds or haze in the data in airborne surveys before delivering the data.
+Often the return below the clouds will usually be of lower quality.
+Areas with missing first returns can be found by gridding '-return_type' with option '-highest'.
+Areas with missing last returns can be found by gridding '-return_type' with option '-lowest'.
+Using a '-false' coloring makes it easy to spot afected areas.

   This tool can read BILLIONS of points very efficiently.
 By default it uses only 1000MB of main memory.
 You can increase this with the '-mem 2000' option to up to 2 GB.
 The tool